-1. This approval expires two years from the date of approval by the City Council (March 23, 2023), unless a building permit has been issued and construction has diligently commenced thereon and has not expired, or an extension has been approved by the Zoning Administrator.
+This approval expires two years from the date of approval by the City Council (March 23, 2023), unless a building permit has been issued and construction has diligently commenced thereon and has not expired, or an extension has been approved by the Zoning Administrator.
 Requests for extensions must be received in writing with the appropriate fees prior to the expiration of this approval.
 No more than one one-year extension shall be granted.

-Chapter 4 "Subdivisions" and Article 3 "Tentative Maps" includes expiration and extension policies for approved tentative maps.
-This provision also requires recommendation of the Planning Commission to the City Council for the extension approval of one additional year.
+Chapter 4 "Subdivisions" and Article 3 "Tentative Maps" of the Antioch Municipal Code (AMC) includes expiration and extension policies for approved tentative maps.
+This provision also requires the recommendation of the Planning Commission to the City Council for the extension approval of one additional year.